GPCRviz/flareplot/embedding/README.md

 </body>
 </html>
 ```
-Where `plotfile.json` contains a json file with the format specified above.
+Where `plotfile.json` contains a JSON file with the [correct format](https://github.com/GPCRviz/FlarePlot/tree/master/input).

 The following functions are available after a dataset has been loaded:
   * `plot.getTrees()` - Returns list of tree-names